logaprasath1801/github.project/README.md

 Analysis Questions
 Three questions will guide the future marketing program:

-* 1.How do annual members and casual riders use Cyclistic bikes differently?
+* How do annual members and casual riders use Cyclistic bikes differently?
-* 2.Why would casual riders buy Cyclistic annual memberships?
+* Why would casual riders buy Cyclistic annual memberships?
-* 3.How can Cyclistic use digital media to influence casual riders to become members?
+* How can Cyclistic use digital media to influence casual riders to become members?

 Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?